-The Corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the assets of the business.
-Thus, a corporation is liable for the actions and finances of the business, while the owners (known as shareholders) are not.
+A corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the business’s assets.
+Thus, a corporation is liable for the business’s actions and finances, while the owners (known as shareholders) are not.

 Corporation Pros

-• Corporations provide liability protection for the shareholders
+- Corporations provide liability protection for the shareholders

-• A corporation can raise non-debt financing by selling shares of the business
+- A corporation can raise non-debt financing by selling shares of the business

-• Taxation may be lower than a sole proprietorship or partnership
+- Taxation may be lower than a sole proprietorship or partnership

 Corporation Cons

-• Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLC)
+- Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLCs)

-• At a minimum, corporations are required to hold an annual board of directors meeting, shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.
+- At a minimum, corporations are required to hold an annual board of directors meeting and shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.

-Generally, Corporations are chosen over a Limited Liability Company when a significant amount of funding is being raised from investors.
-However, due to the cost and complexity of the Corporation, most small businesses are better off forming an LLC.
+Generally, Corporations are chosen over Limited Liability Companies when a significant amount of funding is being raised from investors.
+However, due to the cost and complexity of a Corporation, most small businesses are better off forming an LLC.

-Related: How to form an LLC in Hawaii
+Related: How To Form An LLC In Hawaii

 Steps to Forming a Corporation in Hawaii